rafael-figueiredo-alves/DotEnv4Delphi/README.md

 #

+## About

 DotEnv4Delphi is a library to use **.env** files in Delphi/Lazarus.
 You can also get Environment Variables in a very easy and fast way.

-## About
+## Latest version - New features

+DotEnv4Delphi's latest version is **1.1.0**

+New features implemented:
+- Implemented access to a variable you can define called Development (a boolean variable) to tell the app it is a Development environment or production
+- Implemented direct access to some variables:
+  - Port
+  - Hostname
+  - Password
+  - DbPassword
+  - DbHost
+  - Token
+  - BaseURL
+  - ConnectionString

 ## Features